 We will mostly use the case method in this course.
-We will do at least sixteen cases that run for an entire class-session each.
 The rest of class time will consist of lectures to introduce new concepts.
 Outside of class, there will be exercises and a project to practice the skills we cover.

 Course Materials